First Time Buyer Mortgages in Leeds

 As a First-Time Buyer, you would need a minimum of 5% to put down as a deposit on your first home.
 Your deposit can come from your savings or even a gifted deposit from a friend or family member.
 In some cases, you can have a mixture of gifts and savings

 Are You Currently Renting?

-In some cases, buying a property and taking out a mortgage can be cheaper than privately renting.
-If you’ve thought about buying the property you’re currently in from your landlord or housing association, it’s worth checking your eligibility for the Right-to-Buy Scheme.
+Some cases, buying a property and taking out a mortgage can be cheaper than privately renting.
+If you’ve thought about buying the property, you’re currently in from your landlord or housing association, and it’s worth checking your eligibility for the Right-to-Buy Scheme.
 Speaking to your local authority should allow clarification on this.